google/applied-machine-learning-intensive/amli/v2/content/02_data/00_introduction_to_colab/slides.md

 <!--

 You can create numbered and bulleted lists.
+What is shown here is what the user should type in markdown.
+The output of an ordered list will contain the correct linear number 1.
+2. 3. etc.

 -->

 ---

-#Markdown: Embedded Lists
+# Markdown: Embedded Lists

 ```
 * Item